yo-wotop/2020-writeup-tastelessctf-712/README.md

 |11111111|BYTE y[8]|y|

 So yeah.
 That's simple enough.
 And the `7z_parser.py` file?
 Well, it was coded in Python2.
 Our script was Python3.
 That presented no challenges.
-The `7z_parser.py` was also documented very well, with extremely helpful comments like below.
+It was using bytestreams where we were using dictionaries, too.
+But at least the `7z_parser.py` was documented very well, with helpful gems like below:

 ```
     ormask = (mask - 0x80)